Click here for more Ham Radio Articles on this Site |

 Click here for more Ham Radio Articles on this Site

-In 2020, I renovated my radio room/workshop and updated again in 2021.
+This is the current state of my Ham Radio Station.
 My rescue dog, Gracie, lives under my desk.
 It was her choice.
 Yes, that is an original Civil Defense logo on the wall.
 As a young ham radio operator.
-I was affiliated with the local Civil Defense, Red Cross and the Civil Air Patrol.
+I was affiliated with the local Civil Defense, American Red Cross and the Civil Air Patrol.
 I was certified in fallout shelter management and radiological monitoring.
 Back then, we thought it was possible to survive a nuclear war.
 We could ... for about a week or two.

 Equipment